-Factor 75 offers a natural based food delivery service that focuses on providing meals catered to paleo and ketogenic based diets.
+Formerly as Factor 75, Factor_ offers a natural based food delivery service that focuses on providing meals catered to paleo and ketogenic based diets.
 I thought their weekly changing menu with the ability to select your meals was a cool feature.
 Additionally, the meals tasted exceptional and offered a diverse selection.

 For those ordering meals in high volume looking for natural options, then I think Factor 75 does a good job at filling these demands.

 What is the price range for Factor_ meals?